Andonome/core/README.md

 That last part can be repeated until the characters confront the mage.
 Details of the mad mage's lair will be given, so the players can track her down when ready.

-For example Side Quests, see [Adventures in Fenestra](https://gitlab.com/bindrpg/aif).

 ## Magic

 Spellcasters spend Mana to cast spells.
 They generally have 2-6 points of Mana and a few types of spells, so you can avoid extended book-keeping.